HubRise/website/content/apps/check/en/overview.md

 ## Description

+Check is a mobile app that lets consumers digitise and centralise their receipts, loyalty cards, and purchase proofs.
+For merchants, it provides marketing tools based on these digital receipts, helping them identify their customers, gain deeper insights, and strengthen loyalty.

-Check helps merchants better understand their customers and build loyalty through marketing tools based on digitalised receipts.
-For consumers, the mobile app provides a simple way to scan and store receipts, loyalty cards, and proof of purchase in one place.
-It can be installed from the App Store or Google Play, with no subscription or commitment required.
+The app can be installed from the App Store or Google Play, with no subscription or commitment required.

 ## Integration Features